O-keita/Formative-3-Assignment-Deep-Q-Learning/README.md

 - `requirements.txt`: Python dependencies
 - `.gitignore`: Git ignore file for virtual environments, checkpoints, and logs

+## Team Collaboration

+This project was collaboratively developed by a team of 4 members, with a well-distributed workload ensuring comprehensive coverage of all components.
+The team demonstrated strong collaboration through regular meetings and shared responsibilities in hyperparameter optimization.

+### Individual Contributions and Roles

+- **Jean Pierre Niyongabo** and **Omar Keita**: Led the development of `train.py`, focusing on the core training infrastructure.
+They implemented the DQN training loop, integrated Stable Baselines3, added checkpointing, logging with TensorBoard, and parallel environment training.
+Their work ensured robust training capabilities with configurable hyperparameters.

+- **Jean Paul Irakoze** and **Lievin Murayire**: Specialized in `play.py`, creating comprehensive evaluation tools.
+They developed gameplay rendering, video recording functionality using MoviePy, performance metrics calculation, and headless evaluation options.
+Their contributions enabled thorough testing and demonstration of trained models.

+- **All Team Members**: Each member independently conducted extensive hyperparameter tuning, performing 10 separate experiments to optimize the DQN agent's performance on Riverraid.
+The results of these experiments are documented in detail below, showcasing individual research efforts and collective insights into parameter optimization.

+### Collaboration Process

+The team held 4 structured meetings to facilitate effective collaboration:

+1. **Task Delegation Meeting**: Initial planning session where responsibilities were assigned based on member strengths, ensuring balanced workload distribution.
+2. **Progress Tracking Meetings**: Regular check-ins to review code developments, share findings from hyperparameter experiments, and address technical challenges collaboratively.
+3. **Agent Play Recording Session**: Dedicated meeting to coordinate gameplay demonstrations, video captures, and performance evaluations for documentation purposes.
+4. **Submission Process Meeting**: Final review meeting to integrate all components, verify completeness, and prepare the assignment for submission.

+This collaborative approach resulted in a complete Deep Q-Learning implementation with thorough documentation of both code development and experimental optimization.

 ## Features

 - **Training**: Train a DQN agent on Atari Riverraid with configurable hyperparameters